TheSquad/phoenix_swagger/README.md

 mix phoenix.swagger.generate ~/my-phoenix-api.json
 ```

-For more informantion, you can find `swagger` specification [here](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md).
+For more information, you can find `swagger` specification [here](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md).

+## Phoenix >= 1.3.x
+Starting from version 1.3 Phoenix application and router module was named differently (previously <application_name> and <application_module>.Router was used, now <application_name>.Application and <application_module>Web.Router are used).
+Therefore analysis of the routers path was not compatible anymore.
+This version correct the analysis behaviour when Phoenix >= 1.3.0 is used.
+The phoenix version is retrieved by using checking project dependencies.
+If another naming convention is used, a new configuration parameter, router_mod, can be added into swagger_config, to specify explicitly the router module name.